Orestes Kindelán

-Orestes Kindelán Olivares (born November 1, 1964) is a Cuban former baseball first baseman and left fielder.
+Orestes Kindelán Olivares (born November 1, 1964) is a Cuban former professional baseball first baseman and left fielder.
 He spent most of his career in the Cuban National Series (SNB), playing all 21 seasons with Avispas de Oriente / Avispas de Santiago de Cuba.
 Nicknamed as "El Tambor Mayor" ("The Drum Major") as well as "El Cañon de Dos Rios", he was regarded as the most prolific home run hitter in the history of post-revolutionary Cuban baseball.

 Kindelán starred on the Aplanadora Santiaguera ("Santiago Steamroller") team that won three consecutive SNB titles from 1999 to 2001.
 He was also an offensive powerhouse for the Cuban national baseball team, which won four Baseball World Cups, two Olympic gold medals, and various other international tournaments during his tenure.

 Domestic career

 Kindelán debuted in the Cuban National Series on December 20, 1981.
 He played the bulk of his 21 seasons for his home province's Avispas de Santiago de Cuba.
 At the conclusion of the 1988–89 Cuban National Series, he became the first Cuban ballplayer to achieve the triple crown (for the eastern division of the SNB), batting .402 average with 24 home runs and 58 runs batted in.

 Kindelán played for Japanese corporate team Shidax between 2002 and 2004 in the Intercity baseball tournament.

 He retired as the holder of Cuban National Series records for home runs (487, with aluminium bat 17 series), runs batted in (1,511), and total bases (2,030).